mtnsat/zerg/README.md

 Zerg is a tool for launching an arbitrary number of virtual machines and running a task on all of them at once.

-  - Intended for use on a linux host
+  - Tested on Ubuntu 12.04
   - YMMV on OSX, however it is recommended you use the provided dev VM
   - JSON config files
-  - Supports vagrant virtualbox and vagrant-aws providers
+  - Supports vagrant virtualbox, vagrant-aws and vagrant-libvirt providers
   - planned support for more hypervisor orchestration tools and providers
   - [Ruby] 1.9 required